FeatureCreepEAP/crashdetector/src/main/resources/docs/ingles/minecraft/Git.md

 * project visibility;
 * easier contribution from random users.

 GitHub is owned by Microsoft.
-GitHub itself is not generally treated as an open-source forge platform in the same sense as Pagure, Gitea, or Forgejo, although many open-source projects are hosted on it and github and Microsoft also show up at open source events like SCALE.
+GitHub itself is not generally treated as an open-source forge platform in the same sense as Pagure, Gitea, or Forgejo, although many open-source projects are hosted on it and github and Microsoft also show up at open source events like SCALE where they often have cool merch and activities an are sponsors.

 CrashDetector class: